Particular/Workshop/exercises/04 - Integration with ITOps.md

 </UnicastBusConfig>
 ```

-### Step 7

-Open the `Divergent.ITOps` project.

-### Step 8
+### Step 4

-Add a class under Handlers called `ShipWithFedexCommandHandler`.
+In the `Divergent.ITOps` project, add a class under Handlers called `ShipWithFedexCommandHandler`.
 It should contain a message handler for `ShipWithFedexCommand` that calls a fake FedEx Web Service.
 Hard-code the customer information for now.

 ```c#
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>